SamanAteeq/SamanAteeq-Worldwide-Deaths-Analysis_1990-2019/README.md

 Please visit analysis report for additional details and insights (IMT 562-A2.pdf in main branch)

-Jupyter Notebook has been uploaded on JupyterNotebook_EDA branch
+Jupyter Notebook has been uploaded on JupyterNotebook_EDA_DeathAnalysis branch